SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/spawns.md

 ﻿# Adding Spawns

-Most of the time in Subnautica, the game uses two different ways to spawn objects; static spawns that always have a fixed position in the world to spawn in, and loot distribution which is biome-based and sudo-random.
+Most of the time in Subnautica, the game uses two main approaches to spawning objects: 1) static spawns that always spawn in the world at a fixed position, and 2) runtime loot distribution which is biome-based and pseudo-random.

-Nautilus offers modders to add spawns to either systems.
-You can add spawns for your own custom item, you can also edit vanilla spawns, or straight up remove them.
+Nautilus offers utilities that allow modders to add spawns to either system.
+You can add spawns for your own custom items, edit vanilla spawns, and remove existing random spawns.

+There also exist tools such as the [Mod Structure Helper](https://www.nexusmods.com/subnautica/mods/1665), designed for placing many static spawns with a visual editor.

 ## Coordinated Spawns
-Coordinated spawns is Nautilus' version of the aforementioned static spawns.
-With this system, you are allowed to specify exact world position and rotation spawns for an item.
+The Coordinated Spawns system is Nautilus' implementation of the aforementioned static spawns.
+With this system, you are allowed to specify exact world positions, rotations and scales for item spawns.
-You may register one or more coordinated spawn(s) for any item by providing either their class ID, or their tech type.
+You may register one or more coordinated spawn(s) for any item by providing either its class ID or tech type.

 ### Examples
 The following examples demonstrate the usage of [CoordinatedSpawnsHandler](xref:Nautilus.Handlers.CoordinatedSpawnsHandler) methods.